Blog posts

 Published:

-In 2016 I purchased a Nissan Leaf.
-Given the technological progress in electric vehicles, now it’s almost a joke but it had a 30kWh battery with around 110 miles of range.
-Including everything (tax, registration, etc.), it cost 44,142 dollars.
-My employer subsidized 10,000 and I received 7,500 federal and 2,500 state tax credits, so at that time I thought it was not a bad deal.
-110 miles of range seemed enough to do daily chores, and for road trips we had been renting a gas-powered vehicle.
+In 2016, I purchased a Nissan Leaf.
+Given the technological progress in electric vehicles, it’s almost a joke now, but it had a 30kWh battery with around 110 miles of range.
+Including everything (tax, registration, etc.), it cost 42,647 dollars.
+My employer subsidized $10,000, and I received a $7,500 federal tax credit, so at that time, I thought it was not a bad deal.
+110 miles of range seemed enough for daily chores, and for road trips, we had been renting a gas-powered vehicle.
 This was our only vehicle in the household until 2020, when we bought a Tesla Model Y.

 biblatex